 6. Visit in March for Daffodils

-If you love daffodils but hate crowds, you might consider attending the Skagit Valley in March.
-Most of the daffodil fields bloom a few weeks before the tulip fields, so you can come admire these funny flowers without having to spend hours in traffic or wait for crowds to clear out of your picture.
+If you love daffodils (me!) but hate crowds (also me!), you might consider visiting the Skagit Valley in March.
+Most of the daffodil fields bloom a few weeks before the tulip fields, so you can come to admire these funny flowers without having to spend hours in traffic or wait for crowds to clear out of your picture.

 The Top Fields at the Skagit Valley Tulip Festival

 Each year, the Skagit Valley Tulip Festival committee creates a map that guides you to the top fields.
 The map is interactive depending on what is in bloom.
 While these fields change from year to year – and may be affected by weather and bloom times, it can be a good guide to seeing the ‘top’ fields.

 Here are some of the top fields to visit at the Skagit Valley Tulip Festival:

 - The Roozengaarde, along Beaver Marsh Road.
 Home to a big windmill, this field is one of the most beautiful and colorful.

 - Tulip Town, along MacLean Road.
 Another giant, colorful tulip field with a windmill.

 - Garden Rosalyn, along Kamb Road.
 A beautiful garden with designed flower beds rather than huge fields.

 - Tulip Valley Farms, along Bradshaw Road.
 New (or returning?) in 2023, this field is where you can find “Ethan’s Smile” tulips.